spacebarchat/docs/docs/setup/server/Test Client/index.md

 !!! warning "The test client included with fosscord-server is deprecated and will be removed in favour of [Discord-Client-Proxy](http://github.com/fosscord/Discord-Client-Proxy) in the future"

 The test client is a proxy to the Discord.com client used for development purposes.
-You can enable the test client by setting the `client_useTestClient` [config](../configuration/index.md) value.
+You can enable the test client by setting the [`client_useTestClient` config](../configuration/index.md) value in your database.

+## How it works

 By editing the `GLOBAL_ENV` variable used by the client, we can trick it into sending requests to the API/Gateway/CDN/etc to us, instead of Discord.com.
+We simply proxy it from Discord.com otherwise.

 ## Updating